bzminer/bzminer/README.md

   --http_password TEXT        Set password for HTTP API.
 If not set, HTTP API will not be enabled. default is empty.
   --force_opencl INT          Force all devices to use the OpenCL implementation (if possible).
   --reset_oc_dag_gen INT      Reset overclocks before dag generation.
 Clocks will be set back after dag is generated.
 1 = enabled, 0 = disabled
-  --no_watchdog               Do not start watchdog service --disable TEXT ...
+  --devices                   Only log devices.
+Does not start miner --no_watchdog               Do not start watchdog service.
+  --disable TEXT ...
 Disable specific GPUs from mining, separate by a space.
 Use device id in the format of pci_bus:pci_device (eg. --disable 1:0 3:0). use --devices to find device id.
-  --devices                   Only log devices.
-Does not start miner
+  --clear_log_file INT        If 1 (default 0), BzMiner will overwrite the log file on start.
+  --auto_detect_lhr INT       If 1 (default 1), BzMiner will attempt to detect whether a GPU has LHR.
+  --advanced_config INT       If 1 (default 0), advanced config options will be showin in config.txt.
+  --start_script TEXT         If specified, this script will run when BzMiner starts.
+  --hung_gpu_ms INT           When GPU does not respond for this amount of time (ms), will be considered hung.
+  --crash_script TEXT         When hung GPU is detected, this script will run.
+  --hung_gpu_reboot INT       If 1 (default 0), BzMiner will reboot the rig when a hung GPU is detected.
+  --hung_gpu_restart_bzminer INT
+                              If 1 (default 1), and watchdog is enabled, watchdog will restart BzMiner process when hung GPU is detected.
+  --restart_miner_minutes INT If specified and greater than 0, BzMiner watchdog will restart BzMiner process after this amount of time (minutes).
+  --reboot_minutes INT        If specified and greater than 0, BzMiner will reboot the rig after this amount of time (minutes).
+  --no_color INT              If 1 (default 0), output in console will not have color.
+  --log_solutions INT         If 1 (default 1), Solutions will be logged in output (as green).
+  --log_date INT              If 1 (default 0), the current date/time will be logged at the start of every line of output.
+  --oc_fan_speed INT ...
+Set the target fan speed (as percentage) for devices, separated by a space.
+0 = auto, -1 = ignore, 100 = max.
+  --oc_power_limit INT ...
+Set the power limite for devices (in watts), separated by a space.
+0 = ignore.
+  --oc_core_clock INT ...
+Set the target core clock offset (in khz) for devices, separated by a space.
+0 = ignore.
+Will be ignored if oc_lock_core_clock is not 0.
+  --oc_memory_clock INT ...
+Set the target memory clock offset (in khz) for devices, separated by a space.
+0 = ignore.
+Will be ignored if oc_lock_memory_clock is not 0.
+  --oc_lock_core_clock INT ...
+                              Lock the core clock for devices (in mhz), separated by a space.
+Overrides oc_core_clock.
+  --oc_lock_memory_clock INT ...
+                              Lock the memory clock for devices (in mhz), separated by a space.
+Overrides oc_memory_clock.
+  --oc_unlock_clocks          Unlock the core and memory clocks.
+Will not mine (same as --devices argument).
   ```

   ![image](https://user-images.githubusercontent.com/83083846/147267767-29a8f092-694f-40f0-acb9-bb01fceba41d.png)